2009 United States missile strikes in Yemen: Amnesty International

-Shaye's work was corroborated by Amnesty International, which released a report on June 7, 2010 containing several photos of the remnants of US bombs and bomb parts in al-Majalah.
-The photos, which were obtained by the group earlier in March, showed various damaged components of a BGM-109D Tomahawk as well as an unexploded BLU-97A/B submunition traced to the Kansas Army Ammunition Plant.
-The report noted that the specific type of missile used was only known to be in the US military's arsenal and not Yemen's.
-The US government ignored Amnesty International's inquiry regarding its role in the attacks, though the Pentagon published a statement the day after the release of the report directing responsibility to the Yemeni government.
+Amnesty International released a report on June 7, 2010, containing several photographs of American bomb and missile remnants in al-Majalah.
+The photos, obtained by the group earlier in March, showed various damaged components of a BGM-109D Tomahawk as well as an unexploded BLU-97A/B submunition traced to the Kansas Army Ammunition Plant.
+The report noted that the type of missile used was only known to be in the US military's arsenal and not Yemen's.
+Regional deputy director Phillip Lewis viewed the lack of an attempt to capture the militants before launching strike as "at the very least unlawful", and the civilian casualties on top of it "grossly irresponsible, particularly given the likely use of cluster munitions".
+US Department of Defense officials did not comment on the report, while American media "paid scant attention" according to Michael Isikoff.